CSCI-3398/hackathon2/README.md

 Then regenerate your language model and lexicon in the same way as above.
 Alter your configuration file (or create a new one), and run the recognizer with your new grammar and new lexicon built on the random article from news.google.com.

-**Q11: What is your new WER?**
+**Q10: What is your new WER?**

-**Q12: Why do you think it's so much worse?**
+**Q11: Why do you think it's so much worse?**

 At this point, you have likely improved somewhat over the baseline provided.
-If you're happy with earning a "meets expectations" (8 out of 10 points) on this assignment, simply turn in your best `.lm` and `.dic` files, along with a pdf containing answers to questions 1-12 above.
+If you're happy with earning 8 out of 10 points on this assignment, simply turn in your best `.lm` and `.dic` files, along with a pdf containing answers to questions 1-11 above.

-If you're having fun and would like to learn more and want a chance at "exceeds expectations" (9 out of 10) or even "outstanding" (10 out of 10), continue on.
+If want a chance at 9 out of 10 or 10 out of 10, continue on.

 ## Part 6: Continuing to improve performance